dancancro/great-big-example-application/README.md

 See the [Angular Change log](https://angular.io/docs/ts/latest/guide/change-log.html) for updates to the Angular team's opinions.

-## My Innovations
+# My Innovations

 While the goal of the project is to combine the wisdom of different experts, nobody can resist introducing improvements when there's no obvious case against doing so.
 So you will see a couple of practices in this project that came from my head rather than the sources of expertise from which the project was assembled.
 If you can think of reasons not to do these things, please let me know.

 1. I have put the Redux store reducers in `app/core/store` separate from the feature directories located under `app` and did not make folders for `reducers`, `actions`, and `effects`.
-This jibes with the traditional relational database structure that has tables together in one place and referenced by UI artifacts in another place.
-This is the recommended practice with Redux.
+There is a many-to-many relationship between Redux store slices and features.
+So putting the Redux code for a given slice into the same directory as one of the features that uses it doesn't make sense.
+How do you decide which feature gets it?

 2. As much as practical the names of files in a directory begin with the directory name.
 I did this to prevent directories from having a mixture of unrelated concerns.
 If a directory in a source demo had files for two different things, I created more directories.
 I thought about removing that part of the file name, `src/app/app.page.ts` -> `src/app/page.ts`, for the sake of DRY, and I might still do that, but I'm undecided on whether it would cause confusion to see many files in an editor with the same name.

 3. I noticed a lot of duplication and boilerplate of identical CRUD code for each of my types of entities.
-So I made an `entities` folder akin to the other parts of the store to hold what was common to all of them. `entity.action.ts` has the common actions. `entity.effects.ts` has some utility functions for the common CRUD effects that are called from minimal specific entities. `entity.model.ts` contains the common schema and reducer code.
+So I made utility functions and the related actions and models for each of three types of store slice - [entities](https://github.com/dancancro/great-big-angular2-example/tree/master/src/app/core/store/entity), [id lists](https://github.com/dancancro/great-big-angular2-example/tree/master/src/app/core/store/id), and [slices](https://github.com/dancancro/great-big-angular2-example/tree/master/src/app/core/store/slice) (everything else).

 4. I came up with a mini lexicon of file types to keep file names shorter and more expressive.
 A "page" is understood to be a smart `@Component` class that fills the page and might have a router-outlet and route configurations.
 A "guard" is understood to be an `@Injectable` "service" class that returns a boolean.
 A "routing" is a `@NgModule` class that contains route configurations.
 So I memorize this simple lexicon, and drop the